who to talk to

 prizes

 The department has several (yearly) prizes for Math PhDs.
-The student need to be nominated by a faculty member, who has to send a letter of recommendation to one of the prize committees.
+The student needs to be nominated by a faculty member, who has to send a letter of recommendation to one of the prize committees.
 The following information indicates where nominations should be sent for a given prize.
-Deadline for all nominations in 2022 is November 23.
+Deadline for all nominations in 2023 was December 10.

 1. The Philippe Tondeur Dissertation Prize.
 Awards are given to recognize students in their final year of the Mathematics PhD program.
-Nominations should be sent to mathprizesay23@illinois.edu.
+Nominations should be sent to the CAG Chair lerman@illinois.edu.

 2. Wolfgang Haken Prize in Geometry and Topology.
 It will be awarded to a graduate student for outstanding research in geometry and topology.
 Nominations should be sent to mathprizesay23@illinois.edu.